Swirrl/tripod/README.md

         class Resource
           field :label RDF::RDFS.label

-          # notice also that you don't need to supply an rdf type here!
+          # notice also that you don't need to supply an rdf type or graph here!
         end

         r = Resource.new('http://foo', 'http://mygraph')

+        # if you don't supply a graph at any point, you will get an error when you try to persist the resource.

 ## Reading and writing arbitrary predicates